Are You Growing Toxic Mold Spores?

 - Airborne chemicals/gasses

-Any mold professional should insist on a test by a mold hygienist.
+Furthermore, any mold professional should insist on a test by a mold hygienist.
 The test will reveal the type of mold you are dealing with and let you know if you need a professional to then remediate the mold going forward.
 It’s important to hire an expert mold remediation team like Advance Restoration, or one that will:

-- Wear proper safety PPE equipment
+- Proper safety PPE equipment

-- Isolate mold work area
+- Containment to Isolate mold work area

-- Use HEPA air scrubbers and HEPA vacuums
+- HEPA air scrubbers and HEPA vacuums

 - Commercial Strength dehumidifiers